imartayan/debug-container/README.md

 ## Sidenotes

 This configuration was inspired by [this one](https://github.com/Le-Technologue/debug-tools).
-I tried to make it as light as possible by using a slim debian image and installing fewer packages.
+I tried to make it as light as possible by installing fewer packages.